-- the compensation we pay our full-time named executive officers is generally related to (except for the RSU's which are performance related based on specified metrics), but are not formulaically tied to, our performance; - all of our executive officers are employees at will-none of our officers have employment agreements; - there are no severance or similar arrangements for our executive officers, other than the accelerated vesting of shares of restricted stock and RSU's upon the occurrence of specified events (e.g. death, disability, retirement or a change of control); - there are no excise tax gross ups or similar arrangements for our executive officers; - the shares of restricted stock awarded to our executive officers generally vest, assuming continued service, approximately five years after the grant date on a "cliff-vesting" basis; - the RSU's awarded to our executive officers in 2010 vest, assuming continued service, on a "cliff-vesting" basis in 2017 only if, and to the extent that, performance metrics are satisfied-we believe that these conditions establish challenging hurdles as only 50% of the awards would have vested as of December 31, 2013;

-- although we do not have a formal policy requiring a minimum level of stock ownership, our executive officers and directors own beneficially in the aggregate approximately 3.6 million shares or 22.5% of our outstanding shares; - Messrs.
-Callan and Ricketts were awarded increases in base salaries effective as of January 1, 2013, reflecting, among other things, their efforts with respect to the eleven properties (including a pending acquisition) acquired in 2012 for an aggregate of approximately \$45 million, the commencement of our at the market equity offering program, the sale of five properties for an aggregate gain of approximately \$19 million, the re-financing of \$25 million of mortgage debt secured by the Haverty's real estate portfolio and various subjective factors, including their administrative activities, management of tenant relationships and property management activities; - Messrs.
-Callan and Ricketts were awarded bonuses of \$70,000 and \$50,000, respectively for 2013, compared to bonuses of \$75,000 and \$50,000, respectively, for their 2012 services.
-The bonuses for 2013 reflect, among other things, a subjective evaluation of their performance, our positive performance from a financial and total stockholder return point of view, and their efforts with respect to - (i) the eleven properties acquired in 2013 for an aggregate of approximately \$107.5 million, and - (ii) the overall management of our real estate portfolio.
+- all of our executive officers are employees at will-none of our officers have employment agreements; - there are no severance or similar arrangements for our executive officers, other than the accelerated vesting of shares of restricted stock and RSUs upon the occurrence of specified events (e.g. death, disability, retirement or a change of control); - there are no excise tax gross ups or similar arrangements for our executive officers; - the shares of restricted stock awarded to our executive officers generally vest, assuming continued service, approximately five years after the grant date on a "cliff-vesting" basis; - the RSUs awarded to our executive officers in 2010 vest, assuming continued service, on a "cliff-vesting" basis in 2017 only if, and to the extent that, performance metrics are satisfied-we believe that these conditions establish challenging hurdles as only 50% of the awards would have vested as of December 31, 2014; - although we do not have a formal policy requiring a minimum level of stock ownership, our executive officers and directors own beneficially in the aggregate approximately 3.78 million shares or 23.1% of our outstanding shares; - effective as of January 1, 2014, Patrick J. Callan, Jr., Chief Executive Officer and President, and Lawrence Ricketts, Jr., Chief Operating Officer and Executive Vice President, were awarded increases of 2.9% and 4.2%, respectively, in their 2014 base salaries from their 2013 base salaries; - based on performance criteria, Messrs.
+Callan and Ricketts were awarded bonuses of \$70,000 and \$50,000, respectively, for 2014 the same bonuses they were awarded for their services in 2013.
+The bonuses for 2014 reflect, among other things, our physical occupancy rate that was in excess of 98% for 2014, our adjusted funds from operations, and their efforts with respect to: - (i) the nine properties acquired in 2014 for an aggregate of approximately \$56.8 million, - (ii) the sale of a property for an \$8.6 million gain, net of prepayment charges, - (iii) the 14 mortgage financing and refinancing transactions completed in 2014 for gross proceeds of \$60.5 million, - (iv) our positive performance from a financial and total stockholder return point of view, and - (v) the overall management of our real estate portfolio; and - long term equity awards granted in recognition of 2014 performance increased as a component of total compensation from 24.6% in 2013 to 32% in 2014 for Mr. Callan and from 31.5% in 2013 to 40.8% in 2014 for Mr. Ricketts.